Textualize/textual/docs/widgets/selection_list.md

     --8<-- "docs/examples/widgets/selection_list_tuples.py"
     ~~~

-    1. Note that the `SelectionList` is typed as `int`, for the type of the vlaues.
+    1. Note that the `SelectionList` is typed as `int`, for the type of the values.

 === "selection_list.css"